Aire de Mirambeau

 Nature and landscapes

-- Château de Mirambeau — dominant silhouette and hotel/restaurant on site.
+- Château de Mirambeau — exterior visit and panorama over the town.